 - Shinji And Warhammer 40 K Shinji decides to embrace the setting's madness and do everything Up To 121.

 - In An Entry with a Bang!, the Americans and Russians announce that they are massively, massively increasing nuke output for the Deus ex Nukina defense against intruders into the solar system.
 We're looking at least 10,000 warheads a year, compared to a mere 2,700 (!) per year as US peak production during the Cold War.
 A mercenary leader converted to Clancy-Earth's side, already appalled by the talk of Nuclear Rearmament since C-Earth alone has many more nukes than any of the Inner Sphere houses, realizes that he needs a stronger alcoholic drink than beer after this.

-- In The Girl Who Loved, Harry thought that on the scale where Fleur Delacour and Shampoo were tens, Sailor Pluto was a definite eleven.
+- In The Girl Who Loved, Harry thinks that on the scale where Fleur Delacour and Shampoo are tens, Sailor Pluto is a definite eleven.

 - One memorable line (and not for the right reasons) from the Harry Potter fanfic, Passion Night: ""IF I GO ANY FASTER WE WILL BE AT HYPER SPEEEEEED!"
 Lupin shouted trying not to moan while he shouted."

 - Ace Combat: The Equestrian War.
 Chapter 15.
 Drama is temporarily turned Up to Eleven by killing several ponies.
 This includes a scene that is probably the most tearjerking moment in the story so far.